 Museum design: access for all

-Museum specialists Surface Impression invited me to lead the re-design of Brighton Council’s Royal Pavilion and Museums website.
-Sweet.
+Surface Impression invited me to lead the re-design of Brighton Council’s Royal Pavilion and Museums website, a network of five unique properties.

 Having outgrown its initial framework long ago, the museum’s website was clearly in need of some design love.
 Over time a myriad of different urls, styles and approaches had made for an incoherent mass of frustratingly hard-to-find content.
 The five museums were served within a single domain by a CMS that had succumbed to the ever-increasing digital demands of both visitor and curator.
 Major action was required.